briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Highway” means any highway as defined in Section 301.42 of the Traffic Code or any lane, road, street, alley, bridge, or overpass.
+    1. _(1)_ "Highway" means any highway as defined in Section 301.42 of the Traffic Code or any lane, road, street, alley, bridge, or overpass.

-    2. _(2)_ “Alley”, “street”, and “vehicle” have the same meanings as in Chapter 301 of the Traffic Code.
+    2. _(2)_ "Alley", "street", and "vehicle" have the same meanings as in Chapter 301 of the Traffic Code.

-    3. _(3)_ “Vessel” and “waters in this State” have the same meanings as in Ohio R.C.
+    3. _(3)_ "Vessel" and "waters in this State" have the same meanings as in Ohio R.C.
 1546.01.

 2. _(b)_ No person shall knowingly, and by any means, drop or throw any object